-Using \cref{prop:SPtoRHS}, we can finally show that all quotientopes constructed in~\cite{PilaudSantos-quotientopes} are Minkowski sums of dilated shard polytopes.
+Using \cref{prop:SPtoRHS}, we can finally show that all PS-quotientopes constructed in~\cite{PilaudSantos-quotientopes} are Minkowski sums of dilated shard polytopes, as announced in \cref{prop:main10}.
 Let us quickly recall the details of the construction in~\cite{PilaudSantos-quotientopes}, adapted to the notations used here.
-Starts with a \defn{forcing dominant function}~$f : 2^{[n]} \to \R_{>0}$, \ie a function such that
+It starts with a \defn{forcing dominant function}~$f : 2^{[n]} \to \R_{>0}$, \ie a function such that

 where the sum ranges over~$R \subseteq [n]$ such that~$R \cap {]\min S, \max S[} = S \cap {]\min S, \max S[}$.
 For~${S, R \in \nonsing}$, define the \defn{contribution} of~$S$ to~$R$ as